NLP4H/website/content/blog/MS_BERT_intro.md

 Because the notes are significantly longer then the model's context window (of 512 tokens), our model may not be able to pick up information that is scattered throughout the note.
 Therefore, the current method of combining embeddings may misrepresent what is actually contained in the note.
 This can be resolved by training a model like [Transformers-XL](https://arxiv.org/abs/1901.02860), which may come after changing the vocabulary.

-## Full config:
+## Full Config:

-We include our full allennlp config that includes our custom dataset reader, model etc. If you want to know what each part does please take a look at our in-depth [tutorial](MEDIUM POST TO COME)
+We include our full allennlp config that includes our custom dataset reader, model etc. _If you want to know what each part does please take a look at our in-depth [tutorial](MEDIUM POST TO COME)._

 ```json {linenos=table}
 local experiment_name = "cnn_edss19";